 A minimal fake interview can be done very quickly via text message (like Slack or Yahoo Instant Messenger) or email.

 Or, they claim to be so impressed with you that they don't need to actually talk with you about the job.
 (Which means you don't get to ask any troublesome questions!)

-It's a scam if: They found your resume on a job board you have never used - or not used in years.
+It's a scam if: They found your resume on a job board you have never used - or haven't used in years.

 This is usually an emailed scam although it may come via social media.
 They claim to be following up on an application you have made, and you are perfect for their job.
 They are ready to hire you immediately.
 They may even thank you for your (nonexistent) application for the job.